renato0307/learning-go/it1-api-add-first-utility-function.md

-# Adding the first utility function to the API
+# Add UUID generator function to the API

 For the same reasons the API will be organized using a similar approach of the library.